elunico/JPEdit/Plugins.md

 #### The `void onNewWindow(List<JPEditWindow> existingWindows, JPEditWindow newWindow)` method

-This method is called for every plugin every time a new window is created. *Note to perform actions on window close, you should use `addEventHandler(WindowEvent.WINDOW_CLOSE_REQUEST, e -> { // code });`.
-No methods are explicitly provided for the closing of windows for this reason.*
+This method is called for every plugin every time a new window is created.

 #### The `void onWindowClose(List<JPEditWindow> existingWindows, JPEditWindow closingWindow)` method.

 This method was actually added to the interface after initial publication and as such is a default method that performs a NOP if not implemented.
 It is optional.
 However, if you choose to implement it, it is called every time a Window is closed with the remaining windows in a list and the closing window passed separately.
 The `existingWindows` list may be empty. `closingWindow` will not be null.

 #### The `void onExit()` method